 The supplier normally brings the core engine (unless the customer wishes to build their own, probably using off-the-shelf components) and owns this.
 Customers should think carefully about the ownership and rights over the data set and reflect their wishes in their definition of strategy and agreements.

 One of the considerations in ownership of the data set should be the supplier’s rights (if any) to redeploy lessons to other customer accounts.
 This may be a valuable right.
-If the process concerned is associated with the customer’s competitive advantage (e.g. an insurance company’s ability to price the risk in policies) they are well advised to consider keeping a very tight control over the data set and anything abstracted from it.
+This particularly applies to processes concerned with the customer’s competitive advantage (e.g. an insurance company’s pricing method for risk in policies).
+The customer is advised to keep tight control over these data sets.
 Such a company may wish to avoid outsourcing their artificial intelligence and keep complete control over all aspects of its development.
 Others may engage an experienced partner to accelerate development and tightly control the supplier’s isolation of the data, information scientists and algorithm from competitors served by the same supplier.
-Strategic assets should be guarded carefully.

 Manage your Knowledge